dreamland THAILAND

 The city of angels

-Bangkok (Krung Thep Maha Nakhon in Thai) means "City of angels" and is a World metropolis full of contrasts.
+Bangkok (Krung Thep Maha Nakhon in Thai) means „City of Angels“ and is a global metropolis full of contrasts.
 The heart of Thailand pulsates between gleaming skyscrapers and winding alleyways, between centuries-old temples and modern shopping malls.
-The capital is loud, colorful, sometimes chaotic - and that's exactly what makes it so fascinating.
+The capital is loud, colorful, sometimes chaotic - and that is exactly what makes it so fascinating.

-Highlights in Bangkok include strolling along the Street food marketswhere new smells and tastes await you at every corner, and the Exploring the Khlongsthe old canals, which give a glimpse into the original life of the city.
-An absolute must is a visit to the Grand Palace with its gleaming gold Temple of the Emerald Buddha.
+Highlights in Bangkok include strolling through the street food markets, where new smells and tastes await you on every corner, and exploring the Khlongs, the old canals that give a glimpse into the original life of the city.
+An absolute must is a visit to the Grand Palace with its gleaming golden Temple of the Emerald Buddha.
 Wat Pho with its giant reclining Buddha should also be on your list.

 A special highlight and modern contrasting program is the Chatuchak Weekend Market.
-As one of the largest markets in the world with countless stalls selling everything from street food and clothing to arts and crafts, you can lose yourself in the many narrow alleyways.
+As one of the largest markets in the world with countless stalls ranging from street food to clothing and handicrafts, you can lose yourself in browsing the many narrow alleyways here.

-If you need a break from all the impressions, treat yourself to some time out at the Lumphini Park.
+If you need a break from all the impressions, treat yourself to some time out in Lumphini Park.
 In Bangkok's green oasis, you can stroll among joggers, tai chi groups and giant monitor lizards and forget the hustle and bustle of the city for a moment.

 In the evening, Bangkok wakes up in a very special way.
-A visit to one of the many Skybars should definitely be included in your plans - for a breathtaking view of the city's sea of lights.
-In the district around the Khao San Road comes to life in the evening - perfect for meeting backpackers from all over the world.
+You should definitely plan a visit to one of the many sky bars - for a breathtaking view of the city's sea of lights.
+The area around Khao San Road comes to life in the evening - perfect for meeting backpackers from all over the world.

 CULTURE IN THE NORTH

-Particularly impressive are the countless templeswhich are scattered all over the city.
-Probably the best known and at the same time the city's landmark is the Wat Phra That Doi Suthepwhich towers high above Chiang Mai and gives you a spectacular view.
+The countless temples dotted around the city are particularly impressive.
+Probably the most famous and also the city's landmark is Wat Phra That Doi Suthep, which towers high above Chiang Mai and gives you a spectacular view.

 Chiang Mai is also known for its markets.
-At the Sunday Night Market the old town is transformed into a colorful sea of stalls with street food, arts and crafts and clothing - perfect for letting yourself drift and experiencing it with all your senses.
+At the Sunday Night Market, the old town is transformed into a colorful sea of stalls with street food, handicrafts and clothing - perfect for letting yourself drift and experiencing it with all your senses.

-If you want to learn more about the culture and history of northern Thailand, we recommend visiting the Lanna Folklife Museum.
+If you want to learn more about the culture and history of northern Thailand, we recommend a visit to the Lanna Folklife Museum.
 It is located in the center of the city in an old courthouse.
-From traditional crafts to religious customs, you will learn a lot about the roots of the region here.
+From traditional crafts to religious customs, you can learn a lot about the roots of the region here.

 The beautiful surroundings of Chiang Mai also have a lot to offer.
-In the tropical forests and mountains you can go hiking, discover impressive waterfalls or visit small, authentic mountain villages.
+You can go hiking in the tropical forests and mountains, discover impressive waterfalls or visit small, authentic mountain villages.

 The insider tip of the locals

-A real hiking adventure is offered by the Phu Kradueng National Park in the central north of Thailand.
-It is one of the most popular national parks in Thailand among local tourists and is less well-known among foreign tourists due to its remote location - a A real insider tip for nature and outdoor fans.
+Phu Kradueng National Park in the central north of Thailand offers a real hiking adventure.
+It is one of the most popular national parks in Thailand among local tourists and is less well-known among foreign tourists due to its remote location - a real insider tip for nature and outdoor fans.
 Here you can experience untouched landscapes, spectacular views and an authentic piece of Thailand.

-The centerpiece of the park is the High plateau of Phu Kradueng at an altitude of over 1,200 meters.
+The heart of the park is the high plateau of Phu Kradueng at an altitude of over 1,200 meters.
 This can be reached via an 8.7 km long, challenging and quite steep hiking trail, which can be completed in less than five hours by a person of average fitness.
 The trail is easy to follow, leads through deciduous and bamboo forests and does not require a guide.
 Once you reach the top, endless pine forests, flowering meadows, small lakes and dramatic cliffs with sweeping views over the Isaan lowlands await you.
-Particularly impressive is the Sunset at Pha Lom Sak rockwhen the sky above the jungle is bathed in bright colors.
+The sunset at Pha Lom Sak rock is particularly impressive when the sky above the jungle is bathed in bright colors.

-In addition to the expanse of the plateau, it is worth visiting the Waterfalls of the park which can be reached via circular trails.
+In addition to the vastness of the plateau, it is worth discovering the park's waterfalls, which can be reached via circular trails.
 They range from gentle cascades to impressive falls, especially during the rainy season.

 As there is so much to discover, it is best to plan two days to visit the national park.
-For the ascent, it is advisable to start early in the morning to avoid the heat of the day.
-On the plateau there are simple campsiteswhere you under the starry sky spend the night.
-You can experience unforgettable sunsets and sunrises high above the clouds.
+It is advisable to start the ascent early in the morning to avoid the heat of the day.
+There are simple campsites on the plateau where you can spend the night under the stars.
+This way you can experience unforgettable sunsets and sunrises high above the clouds.

 THE paradise island

-One green, tropical island with secluded bays, picturesque temples and the most beautiful beaches in Thailand.
-In the north of the island are the villages of Bottle Beach and Haad Yuan, where time seems to stand still.
+A green, tropical island with secluded bays, picturesque temples and the most beautiful beaches in Thailand.
+Bottle Beach and Haad Yuan are located in the north of the island, where time seems to stand still.
 Turquoise blue water and white sand invite you to relax here.

-Ko Pha-ngan is also known for its legendary Full Moon Parties famous.
-In the south, places like Haad Rin are synonymous with partying and all-night revelry on the beach.
-A highlight for anyone who enjoys the nightlife.
+Ko Pha-ngan is also famous for its legendary full moon parties.
+In the south, places like Haad Rin are synonymous with partying and all-night celebrations on the beach.
+A highlight for all those who enjoy the nightlife.

-For one of the best Sunset spots you should go to the west of the island, to the Zen Beach.
-A very special and unique atmosphere awaits you here when travelers and globetrotters spend the evening and Sunset with music, dance and fire performances celebrate.
+For one of the best sunset spots, you should head to the west of the island, to Zen Beach.
+A very special and unique atmosphere awaits you here, when travelers and globetrotters celebrate the evening and sunset with music, dancing and fire performances.

-Other highlights that the island has to offer are the Phaeng waterfalls and the Domesila Viewpointfrom where you have a breathtaking view over the whole island.
-It is also worth visiting the Wat Phu Khao Noi, one of the oldest temples on the island.
-Also Kayak tours along the coast or a Boat trip in the Ang Thong National Marine Park are definitely worthwhile.
+Other highlights that the island has to offer are the Phaeng waterfalls and the Domesila Viewpoint, from where you have a breathtaking view over the whole island.
+It is also worth visiting Wat Phu Khao Noi, one of the oldest temples on the island.
+Kayak tours along the coast or a boat trip to the Ang Thong National Marine Park are also well worthwhile.

 To and from Ko Pha-ngan: